 Tip: If you’re looking for an aerial map view of motion detected on your property, we recommend using Bird’s Eye View, available on the Video Doorbell Pro 2 and Floodlight Cam Wired Pro.

-- Infrared Motion Detection: This system runs using passive infrared sensors and is featured in all of Ring's battery-based products.
-It is optimized for low-power operations to save on battery power.
-Ring's three-sensor system allows for significant customization.
+- Infrared Motion Detection: This system uses passive infrared sensors and is featured in all of Ring's battery-powered products.
+It is optimized for low-power operations to maximize battery life.

 Passive Infrared (PIR) Motion Detectors

 This system features three PIR motion sensors, with each detecting a little over a third of the total coverage area.
 It identifies visitors through a moving heat signature and sends a signal to your device once it detects movement.